toyeade1/toyeade1/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Akintoye Adesomoju
 ==========================================================================================================================================

-Data Scientist / Data Analyst
+Data Scientist / Software Engineer
 -----------------------------

-I am a recent grad majoring in Data Analytics.
 Moved by the capabilities of data and how it can be used for business solutions, I am eager to learn more.
-I am skilled in Python, SQL, and R programming languages.
-I am also interested in software development and continue to build my foundation in JavaScript, HTML, React & Nodejs!
+I am skilled in Python, SQL, Lua, and R programming languages.
+I am also interested in software development and continue to build my foundation in JavaScript, HTML, React, Angular & Nodejs!

 * 🌍  I'm based in Atlanta GA
 * ✉️  You can contact me at [aadesomoju001@gmail.com](mailto:aadesomoju001@gmail.com)
 * 🧠  I'm learning JavaScript and Lua as well as complex data structures and algorithms
-* 🤝  I'm open to collaborating on intermediate level python projects as freelance opportunities to expand my skillset
+* 🤝  I'm open to collaborating on intermediate level python and lua projects as freelance opportunities to expand my skillset
 * ⚡  I may not know everything yet....but I can always find a solution

 ### Skills